godotengine/godot-website/collections/_article/godot-developer-fund.md

 ## Reducing platform fees, amplifying impact

 The Development Fund will make the Godot Project more sustainable and independent.
-This new platform lets us significantly reduce platform fees, so your contributions go directly towards the development and improvement of the Godot Engine itself.
+This new platform lets us significantly reduce platform fees, and as a non-profit we do not charge VAT on donations, unlike a platform like Patreon does.
+So your contributions go directly towards the development and improvement of the Godot Engine itself.

 If you are currently supporting us [through Patreon](https://www.patreon.com/godotengine), we encourage you to switch to the [Godot Development Fund](https://fund.godotengine.org) to increase the effectiveness of your donations.